Accepting Bitcoin as a Small Business – 4 Years In

 I could list 50 different reasons why but for us it boils down to two main facts.
 A very small percentage of our customers posses Bitcoin in a hot wallet ready to transfer and secondly, Bitcoin can be slow and expensive for small payments.

 It’s not all doom and gloom.

 While none of our customers has actually paid a locksmithing invoice with Bitcoin we have had lots of interested people wanting to discuss the subject in depth.
 Over the years we have noticed a steady uptick in customer awareness of Bitcoin with a huge surge during the bull run and news cycle during mid to late 2017.

 Will Seymour Locksmiths keep accepting Bitcoin?

 Yes!
 We are looking forward to trying our new technologies that are being built on top of Bitcoin such as the Lightning Network.
 We are expecting to see a dramatic improvement in Bitcoin’s ability to serve the small payments markets such as the one of a Shoreham locksmith.
 We are also looking at adding other cryptocurrencies as payment options, if you have any suggestions we’d love to hear from you.
 This time we will trial new currencies for our Locksmith services in Hove before introducing it as a payment option to our entire service area.

 We think accepting Bitcoin is a positive move for your small business.
 While you may not get anyone paying in it now, it does come with other added benefits:

 - You are helping spread awareness and understanding of Bitcoin to your local community

 - It can bring traffic to your website.
-Sites like Luno have pages dedicated to listing businesses that accept Bitcoin.
+Sites like Cryptowisser have pages dedicated to listing businesses that accept Bitcoin and other crypto-currencies.

 - It shows your customers that you are a forward thinking company.